anujg21/e-shop-ml-model/README.md

 ### Data Preparation
 [eshop-notebook](https://github.com/anujg21/e-shop-ml-model/blob/main/Capstone.ipynb)<br><br>
-It comprises of many steps but remember to transform the data using the techiques in hand.
 * Normalization scales the data to be in the range of [0,1].
 This is done by subtracting the minimum value of the feature and dividing it by the range of the feature.
 * Standardization scales the data to have a mean of 0 and a standard deviation of 1.
 This is done by subtracting the mean of the feature and dividing it by the standard deviation of the feature.
 * Both normalization and standardization are used to bring all the features to the same scale.
 This is important as KNN, and Logistic Regression models are sensitive to the scale of the features and can lead to incorrect predictions if features are on a different scale.
-* Use the StandardScaler class from scikit-learn's preprocessing module to standardize your data.
-For normalization, you can use the MinMaxScaler class from the same module.
+* Use the StandardScaler class from scikit-learn's preprocessing module to standardize the data.
+For normalization, use the MinMaxScaler class from the same module.
 * Label Encoding is a transformation technique in scikit-learn library that is used to convert categorical data into numerical format.
 It assigns a unique integer value to each category in a categorical feature column.

 ### Modeling